 If you have received a pink poll card then this is telling you that you postal vote is on its way.

 Royal Mail will deliver an envelope to your house with your postal vote inside.
-This year there are two elections in May, the local election and Police & Crime Commissioner election.
+This year there is one election in May, the Lancashire County Council election.

 Open your envelope.

 Inside your envelope you will find: